 What is needed here is to evaluate the root cause of the resentment.
 At times, the partner will seem upset but will not tell why.
 They also become distant, causing the other individual to think that they are not interested in the relationship.

-These are the causes of relationship conflicts.
+These are the causes of relationship conflicts and arguments.
 Let us understand the different types of these conflicts.

 Various Types Of Relationship Conflicts